netj/3x/docs/features/README.md

 # <i class="icon-beaker"></i> 3X Features Overview

 In this document, we give a tour of the features of <span class="sans-serif">3X</span> as terms and concepts are introduced in the order of a typical workflow.
+The primary three modes of 3X, each of which will be described in turn, are for organizing experiments, running them and exploring and analyzing results.
 Refer to [other documents](../../#further-information) for instructions on how to install the software and how to use individual features of <span class="sans-serif">3X</span>.

 ## Organize Experiments with 3X

-Any computational experiment can be logically decomposed into three parts: program, input and output variables.
+Definition of any computational experiment can be logically decomposed into three parts: program, input and output variables.
-<span class="sans-serif">3X</span> provides a flexible structure for organizing the files of your experiment according to these logical parts.
+<span class="sans-serif">3X</span> provides a flexible structure for organizing the files that define your experiment according to these logical parts as well as the files that are produced by executing your experiment.
-As an example, let's consider an "empirical study of sorting algorithms' time complexity" in the rest of this section.

 ### Experiment Repository
 An *experiment repository* is where <span class="sans-serif">3X</span> keeps all data related to an experiment.
 It is an ordinary filesystem directory dedicated to your experiment, where you can organize your own files for the experiment under <span class="sans-serif">3X</span>'s standard structure.
-It keeps record of all data produced by executing your program, and can hold code of your program as well as input data that will be fed to it.
+It keeps records of all data produced by executing your program, and can hold code of your program as well as input data that will be fed to it.
 New experiment repositories can be created easily with a single command (`3x setup`).

 ### Program
 *Program* is what you want to run (or execute) to do the computation for your experiment.
-In our example, implementations of the different sorting algorithms, such as bubble sort, quick sort, merge sort, etc., as well as the code for measuring execution time and number of comparisons constitute the experiment program.
 Most programs will output computed data as files or standard output/error based on the input you give, and can be thought as a function.
 But <span class="sans-serif">3X</span> works fine with programs that have randomness in them producing different results on each execution even with the same input, or programs that mutate state of external systems, e.g., databases.
+When your experiment is about comparing different algorithms or implementations for the same set of inputs, although you may have multiple codes to execute, your program to 3X is the code that combines all of them by executing the actual one based on a designated input switch.
 As long as there is a way to invoke your program from the command-line, <span class="sans-serif">3X</span> is agnostic to what programming language or programming system you are using.
 For example, you can use <span class="sans-serif">3X</span> to play with small Python scripts on your laptop, to run MATLAB/Octave code on your compute cluster, or to launch complex jobs on your Hadoop cluster.

 ### Input Variables
 *Input variables* are what you want to vary between executions of your program.
-In our example, the size and characteristics of the input to the sorting algorithm, as well as which sorting algorithm to use are the input variables.
 You can specify a finite set of discrete, symbolic values for each input variable, e.g., `insertionSort`, `quickSort`, and `mergeSort`, etc. for input variable `algo` that determines which sorting algorithm is used.
 <span class="sans-serif">3X</span> supplies values for the input variables to your experiment program in the form of environment variables.
 A filesystem directory is provided for each input variable and each value of it to let you organize relevant input files in a manifest way.

 ### Output Variables
 *Output variables* are what you want to extract from the result of each execution of your program.
-In our example, the time and numbers measured are the output variables.
 <span class="sans-serif">3X</span> lets you specify a set of regular expressions to extract for an output variable a piece of text from the standard output/error of your experiment program.
 If an output of your experiment is an image file, you can specify its filename instead.
 In fact, this phase of extracting data for output variables is entirely extensible, not limiting you to these built-in options.